Youngstar4/documentchain/doc/README_osx.md

 Deterministic macOS (formerly OS X) Dmg Notes.

-Working OS X DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc) and DMG authoring tools.
+Working macOS DMGs are created in Linux by combining a recent clang, the Apple binutils (ld, ar, etc) and DMG authoring tools.

 Apple uses clang extensively for development and has upstreamed the necessary